outaagunga/documentation/strategy-forex.md

     **Purpose:** Waits for the next bar to confirm momentum follow-through before entering.

-    ### 6.1 Confirmation Logic
+    ### 6.1 Confirmation Logic with Trend State Locking
+    **Critical:** Locks the trend state at setup to prevent flickering from invalidating good setups

     ```pinescript
-    // State variables to track pending confirmation
+    // State variables to track pending confirmation AND locked trend state
     var bool waitingForConfirmationLong = false
     var bool waitingForConfirmationShort = false
     var float confirmationLevelLong = na
     var float confirmationLevelShort = na
+    var bool trendWasValidLong = false  // Lock trend state at setup
+    var bool trendWasValidShort = false  // Lock trend state at setup

-    // Long confirmation setup
+    // Long confirmation setup - preserve trend state when setup forms
     if setupBarLong and not waitingForConfirmationLong
         waitingForConfirmationLong := true
         confirmationLevelLong := high  // Must break above setup bar high
+        trendWasValidLong := upTrend  // Lock the trend state from setup bar

-    // Short confirmation setup
+    // Short confirmation setup - preserve trend state when setup forms
     if setupBarShort and not waitingForConfirmationShort
         waitingForConfirmationShort := true
         confirmationLevelShort := low  // Must break below setup bar low
+        trendWasValidShort := downTrend  // Lock the trend state from setup bar

-    // Confirmation triggers
+    // Confirmation triggers (price action only - trend already locked)
     confirmationLong = waitingForConfirmationLong and close > confirmationLevelLong
     confirmationShort = waitingForConfirmationShort and close < confirmationLevelShort

-    // Reset confirmation states
+    // Reset confirmation states when triggered or invalidated
     if confirmationLong or invalidateSetupLong
         waitingForConfirmationLong := false
         confirmationLevelLong := na
+        trendWasValidLong := false  // Reset locked state

     if confirmationShort or invalidateSetupShort
         waitingForConfirmationShort := false
         confirmationLevelShort := na
+        trendWasValidShort := false  // Reset locked state
     ```

+    **Why Trend State Locking:**
+    - ✅ Prevents missed entries due to temporary trend flickering during confirmation bar
+    - ✅ If setup was valid when it formed, it remains valid through confirmation phase
+    - ✅ Only invalidation rules (Section 5.2) can cancel the pending setup
+    - ✅ Aligns with how traders think: "Setup was good, just waiting for trigger"

     ---

     ## 7️⃣ FINAL ENTRY CONDITIONS

+    **Purpose:** Execute trades using locked trend state from setup bar to prevent flickering invalidation

     ```pinescript
-    // Execute long entry
+    // Execute long entry - uses locked trend state from setup bar
+    // All filter conditions were already validated in setupBarLong
+    // Only confirmation (price breaking setup high) is needed
-    longEntry = upTrend and confirmationLong and (not useTrendFilter or upTrend) and (not useEmaZoneFilter or validPullbackContextLong)
+    longEntry = trendWasValidLong and confirmationLong

-    // Execute short entry
+    // Execute short entry - uses locked trend state from setup bar
+    // All filter conditions were already validated in setupBarShort
+    // Only confirmation (price breaking setup low) is needed
-    shortEntry = downTrend and confirmationShort and (not useTrendFilter or downTrend) and (not useEmaZoneFilter or validPullbackContextShort)
+    shortEntry = trendWasValidShort and confirmationShort
     ```

+    **Why This Works:**
+    - Trend state is captured and locked at setup bar (Section 6.1)
+    - Prevents temporary trend flickering from canceling valid setups
+    - All other filters already passed in `setupBarLong` / `setupBarShort`
+    - Only invalidation rules (Section 5.2) can cancel pending entries

     ---